inrupt/solid-react-sdk/README.md

 We decided to start with React based on its relative popularity in the Solid developer community, but we plan on creating kits for other major frameworks very soon.

+We will be using this SDK ourselves, and will continue to expand and improve upon it as we apply it to real-world use cases.

 ## Composition

 The React SDK for Solid is a combination of libraries, components, documentation, best practices, and an application generator meant to accelerate the development of high-quality Solid applications.
 The [Release Timeline](#release-timeline) identifies when a given listed item will be available.

 In summary:

-- **Reusable Components** that you can use on their own in the applications that you build
+- **Reusable Components** that you can use on your own in the applications that you build
 - **An Application Generator** that incorporates all of the components and best practices together for you, standing up a fully functional Solid React application.
 - **Best practice patterns** that you can reference as examples of how to accomplish particular things